JackStewart808/Stockton-TSP-Project/Documentation/TICS-FInal-Report.md

 ## Software Architecture:
 - There was no specific design pattern in mind when starting this project, however it was known from the start that we were going to use a TSP while integrating components of the Floyd-Warshall method.
+- There was usage of ChatGPT in this project that helped with some ideas for some of the Front-End Conceptualization, which was not used.
+Additionally, it was used for most of the code in [MainServer.java](/src/main/java/MainServer.java) and some ideas were used for some other code brackets as well, but none were copied and pasted right into the file for those concepts.
 - The main components of the software are:
     - A Maven build
     - Floyd-Warshall